 Typical of this mode of communication is the primary requirement to attract attention and the secondary need to maintain legibility for viewers inside of moving vehicles; indeed, these letterform paintings are for car-drivers and -passengers first, and pedestrians thereafter.
 This implicit condition leads organically to typography that contains compelling forms amidst hyperbolized, often over-scaled features.
 Emulating this meeting point of gesture and legibility, Sunset is a dexterous, workhorse sans-serif masquerading as a sign-painter’s display type.

 Developed via observation and amalgamation since the designer’s arrival in Los Angeles in early 2016, Sunset Gothic is a subjective mélange of a multitude of unattributed sans-serif painting styles.
-Available in seven weights—ranging from the wispily elegant Hairline to the wryly assertive Heavy—Sunset is typified by a modulated / flared vertical stroke that can be found across sign-painting outputs and in typeface precedents like Hermann Zapf’s Optima and Aldo Novarese’s Forma.
+Drawn in seven weights — ranging from the wispily elegant Hairline to the wryly assertive Heavy — Sunset is typified by a modulated / flared vertical stroke that can be found across sign-painting outputs and in typeface precedents like Hermann Zapf’s Optima and Aldo Novarese’s Forma.
 Additional identifying features include curvature terminals that mimic brush-lift, and a handy stylistic set that provides angled sign-painters’ terminals to the type’s horizontal strokes.

-Sunset Gothic is available in seven weights—Hairline, Thin, Light, Regular, Medium, Bold, and Heavy.
-True Italics, as well as Condensed and Expanded cuts, will follow in late 2021.
+Sunset Gothic is available in seven weights — Hairline, Thin, Light, Regular, Medium, Bold, and Heavy — each with corresponding italics.
+Condensed and Expanded cuts will follow in early 2023.
 Sunset Gothic is open to licensing in both Standard (‘STD’) and Professional (‘PRO’) versions.
 The latter contains a multitude of OpenType features, old-style numerals, various stylistic alternates including sign-painters’ terminals, an extended suite of astrological and astronomical symbols, and a number of additional non-standard marks.